wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

       "nonce" : "BASE64-NONCE"
    }
    ```

-5. Add following HTTP header (for signed requests, see note below):
+5. Add the following HTTP header (for signed requests, see note below):
    ```swift
    // Acquire a "metadata" object, which contains an additional information for the request construction guard let metadata = encryptor.associatedMetaData else { ...should never happen... }
    let httpHeaderName = metadata.httpHeaderKey
    let httpHeaderValue = metadata.httpHeaderValue
    ```
-   *Note, that if "activation" scoped encryptor is combined with PowerAuth Symmetric Multi-Factor signature, then this step is not required.
-The signature's header already contains all information required for proper request decryption on the server.*
+   Note that if "activation" scoped encryptor is combined with PowerAuth Symmetric Multi-Factor signature, then this step is not required.
+The signature's header already contains all information required for proper request decryption on the server.

 6. Fire your HTTP request and wait for a response
    - In case that non-200 HTTP status code is received, then the error processing is identical to a standard RESTful response, defined in our protocol.
 So, you can expect JSON object with `"error"` and `"message"` properties in the response.